-5.8 Applications for exceptional circumstances presented during the Teaching Period, in relation to continuous assessment/coursework, will be considered by the SECC, where consideration by the SECC will result in a timely decision being made.
+5.7 Applications for exceptional circumstances presented during the Teaching Period will be considered by the SECC, where consideration by the SECC will result in a timely decision being made.

-5.9 Where, during the Teaching Period, a decision is required before the next scheduled meeting of the SECC (e.g. a request for an extension to an assignment deadline or a request for a selective deferral) and a delay in the decision could lead to disadvantage to a student, applications for exceptional circumstances will be considered by the Chair of the SECC (or nominated members of the SECC), who will make a decision in relation to the application.
+5.8 Where, during the Teaching Period, a decision is required before the next scheduled meeting of the SECC (e.g. a request for an extension to an assignment deadline) and a delay in the decision could lead to disadvantage to a student, applications for exceptional circumstances will be considered by the Chair of the SECC (or nominated members of the SECC), who will make a decision in relation to the application.
 The decision will be communicated to the student, and will be reported to the next meeting of the SECC and the Board of Examiners.

 6. General Guidelines for School Exceptional Circumstances Committees

 The role of the SECC is to consider the exceptional circumstances applications made by students on taught courses, including any evidence of exceptional circumstances, and their likely impact on the student’s ability to study or their academic performance and to make recommendations to the relevant Board of Examiners.